beyond-iid-learning/beyond-iid-learning.github.io/content/faq.md

 ## Will the lecture slides / recordings be made available?
 On the condition that the respective lecturer agrees to it, we will make the slides (or notes) of a talk available on the course website.
-The same is true for the lecture recordings, which will be published on the [ETH video portal](https://video.ethz.ch/) (requires a login).
+The same is true for the lecture recordings, which will be published on the [ETH video portal](https://video.ethz.ch/) (requires an ETH login).

+## Where can I discuss my questions / thoughts with other participants?
+We have added a [Moodle forum](https://moodle-app2.let.ethz.ch/course/view.php?id=16236) (requires an ETH login) for this purpose.
+Please note that we currently do not plan to monitor this forum regularly.
+This means that if you want an quick answer from a lecturer / TA, you should still contact us directly.